 Commonly reported smells from furnaces have been shown to represent specific malfunctions in the furnace and can provide enough details to spot the source of the problem.

 Suppose you suddenly notice a musty, damp, pungent, or stale smell coming from your furnace.
 In that case, it may be time to get your home/ventilation system inspected for mould.
 This type of smell may not come from your furnace itself, but the heat transfer will bring the odour throughout the house.
 On the other hand, mould can still grow inside your furnace and distribute possibly noxious spores that can be harmful to your health.

-Do not ignore this sign and get a mould inspector to check this out.
+What to do: Do not ignore this sign and get a mould inspector to check this out.
 Some mould species are an acute hazard to your health, potentially causing respiratory problems for anyone exposed to it.
-Some specialists will find, remove, destroy, and then remediate the problem for you.
+A specialist will find, remove, destroy, and then remediate the problem for you.

-A burning smell from your furnace can be expected, especially at the beginning of winter, when some of the excess dust gathered around the filter is burnt off.
+A burning smell from your furnace can be expected, especially at the beginning of winter, when some of the accumulated dust gathered around the filter is burnt off.
 However, a strong smokey smell can indicate a fire hazard.
 If a furnace filter is blocked completely, it will cause heat to build up and eventually force the system to turn itself off to prevent an explosion/ overheating.
 This process repeating itself is called ‘short cycling.’
 Not only can it threaten the safety of your home, but it can also potentially rack up the energy bill.

 Sometimes furnaces with oil filters will produce an oily/ smokey smell, which either means the filter must be replaced or a leak.

 What to do: A overheating furnace or potential oil leak is dangerous and should be reported to a technician immediately.